 Nail polish is a cosmetic lacquer that comes in a variety of colours, but it’s more than just a dye stain.
 Since it’s made up of various chemicals, nail varnish hardens into the fibres of the fabric when it dries, making it difficult to remove when you spill it on your clothes.
 If you think you need to throw out that much-loved shirt or get heavy duty solvents to dissolve the nail polish embedded in your garment, we’re here to help.
-Follow Ariel’s tips on how to remove nail varnish stains safely by watching our step by step guide on how to remove nail polish stains, or read our nail polish stain removal instructions below.
+Follow Ariel’s tips on how to remove nail varnish stains safely by reading our instructions about removing nail polish stains from clothes or carpets below.

 Effective stain removal on a variety of stains